Help for Canine Incontinence

 Something you might want to consider is a waterproof throw for your incontinent dog.
 I find a throw to be quite versatile.

-You can use it on furniture, in the car, on carpeting, on a floor that you want to protect or on your dog’s bed or in his crate.
+Use it on furniture, in the car, on carpeting, on a floor that you want to protect or on your dog’s bed or in his crate.

 Here are the features that I like about the Teton Dog throw: